 In May 2010, the City issued \$33,815,000 of Federally Taxable Build America Bonds.
 The Internal Revenue Service announced that payments to issuers of Direct-Pay bonds from the budgeted accounts associated with these bonds are subject to reduction.
-As a result of this act, the City's reimbursement was reduced by \$53,735 in FY18.
-The reduction in FY19 is expected to be 6.2% or \$50,478.
+The 2010B Gas Tax Bonds were refunded in FY2020 and the City will not be submitting a subsidy.